-Our advisers frequently encounter customers who are very interested in the benefits of a private healthcare policy, but ultimately don’t know whether private health insurance is worth it.
-You probably have a lot of questions yourself, which is why we’ve put together this guide explaining everything you need to know about private health insurance.
+We help a lot of people who are very interested in the benefits of a private healthcare insurance policy, but ultimately don’t know whether private health insurance is worth it.
+You probably have a lot of questions yourself, which is why we’ve put together this easy quote form and guide explaining everything you need to know about private health insurance.

 What is covered by private health insurance?

-However, the level of cover you receive will depend on the private health insurance you choose.
+However, the level of private health insurance cover you receive will depend on the private health insurance you choose.
 Some will offer limited medical care, while others may give you access to specialists.
 Every policy falls into one of three categories:

 - Basic: Covers inpatient treatment, which is any medical care requiring a hospital bed or an overnight stay.

 - Comprehensive: The highest level of cover.
-Details depend on the provider, but the main difference between mid-range and comprehensive cover is comprehensive normally places no limits on outpatient care.
+Details depend on the provider, but the main difference between mid-range and comprehensive cover is that comprehensive usually doesn’t put limits on outpatient care.

 What isn’t covered by private health insurance?

 Private health insurance will not cover everything.
-For example, emergency treatment isn’t included, simply because most private hospitals are not set up to deal with emergencies .
+For example, emergency treatment isn’t included simply because most private hospital setups do not deal with emergencies.
 That’s why these services tend to be covered by the NHS.
 Other exclusions may include: